- Understanding Depression Slideshow

 - Increased moodiness

-Many providers of health care may help make the diagnosis of clinical depression in teens, including licensed mental-health therapists, pediatricians or other primary-care providers, specialists whom you see for a medical condition, emergency physicians, psychiatrists, psychologists, psychiatric nurses, and social workers.
+Many providers of health care may help make the diagnosis of clinical depression in teens, including licensed mental-health therapists, pediatricians or other primary-care providers, specialists whom you see for a medical condition, emergency physicians, psychiatrists, psychiatric physician's assistants, psychologists, psychiatric nurses, nurse practitioners, and social workers.
 One of these professionals will likely conduct or refer for an extensive medical interview and physical examination as part of establishing the diagnosis.
 Depression may be associated with a number of other medical conditions or can be a side effect of various medications.
 For this reason, routine laboratory tests are often performed during the initial evaluation to rule out other causes of symptoms.
 Occasionally, an X-ray, CT or MRI scan, or other imaging study may be needed.
 As part of this examination, the sufferer may be asked a series of questions from a standardized questionnaire or self-test to help assess the risk of depression and suicide.